 Please use the following parameters when you use the RS-232 Serial Port:

 Baud Rate 9600/ Data Bits 8/ Stop Bits 1

 Sample Playlist Downloads

-Various sample playlists can be downloaded below.
-Due to them all needing to be named playlist.txt we have separated them into folders.
+Various sample playlists are explained and can be downloaded from the Player Scripts section of our support website.
 Any additional files required have also been included and can be replaced with your own media.